kontist/kontist.github.io/docs.markdown

 <td valign="top">[<a href="#product">Product</a>!]!</td>
 <td>

-Create or update user products that can be linked to the user's invoice(s)
+Create or update products that can be linked to the invoice(s)

 </td>
 </tr>